cncf/tag-security/assessments/projects/custodian/joint-review.md

   detailed metadata about the cloud environment as well as positive Cloud Custodian findings on how it is non-compliant (i.e. vulnerable).
-* Spoofing, Elevation of Privileges: Use `lambda:CreateFunction` and lambda:InvokeFunction, thereby allowing for arbitrary code to be introduced and executed when triggered.
+* Spoofing, Elevation of Privileges: Use `lambda:CreateFunction` and `lambda:InvokeFunction`, thereby allowing for arbitrary code to be introduced and executed when triggered.
 * Alternatively, use `lambda:UpdateFunctionCode` to update code for an existing Lambda Function which would bypass the need for `iam:PassRole`.
 Then use